JanethL/project-1-example/README.md

 }

 ```

-// join() function is where join or print our players position to the field that we built.
+// create a join() function to print player's block position to the field.
 It copies the players position into the field.

 ```javascript
 function join(field, player){
     player.blocks.forEach((row, y) => { // pull row and y index from the player's block